 Sometimes the OJC versions of Contemporary Records are excellent.
 Those tend to be the ones we sell.
 But most of the time the pressings that were mastered and put out by Contemporary in the mid ’70s until they were bought by Fantasy are superior.

-My understanding is that Bernie Grundman was cutting a lot of records for Contemporary in those days.
-If that’s true he was doing a great job because those are some wonderful sounding records.
+Bernie Grundman was cutting a lot of records for Contemporary in those days.
+He was doing a great job because those are some wonderful sounding records.